Alx-Falila/printf/README.md

 File	Description

-printf.c	Is a variadic function that captures the arguments from a list "va_list" and integrates all the functions to print according to a format.

-holberton.h	header file that contains the structure and prototypes of the project
+printf.c	Is a variadic function that takes parameters from a list called "va list" and combines all of the functions to print according to a format. holberton.h	header file that contains the structure and prototypes of the project

 Authors